jameslu255/spaceshooter/ProjectDocument.md

 snappy, but still be responsive enough to dodge hazards.
 With that in mind, I chose to use an AR envelope instead of an ADSR envelope:

-1. Medium acceleration and no speed cap This allows the ship to move across the screen quickly, but it doesn't allow the ship to make rapid movements to dodge.
-The acceleration forces the player to react early to avoid obstacles.
+1. Medium acceleration and no speed cap.
+   This kind of attack curve allows the spaceship to move across the screen quickly and smoothly.
+Tapping the movement keys barely moves the ship, which forces the player to react early to avoid obstacles.
 The lack of speed cap helps the ship get across the screen as quickly as possible and makes the game feel more responsive and enjoyable to play.
-This is controlled through the `AddForce()` method.
+The `AddForce()` method is used to apply the acceleration.
+Furthermore, I chose to use the `Impulse` Force Mode parameter since it made the ship feel a lot snappier and gives the player a greater sense of control over the ship.
-2. Very large deceleration (Short release) I gave the ship a very large drag,which causes it to stop very quickly.
+2. Very large deceleration (Short release)
+   I gave the ship a very large drag,which causes it to stop very quickly.
 This helps the game feel a more fun and responsive since the spaceship can change directions more quickly and also prevents the spaceship from drifiting into obstacles.
-To avoid making the stop not feel jerky, I implemented ship rotation on turns so that the ship would appear to still be moving even when it has already stopped moving in the XZ coordinate plane.
+To avoid making the stop not feel jerky, I implemented ship rotation so that the ship would appear to still be moving even when it has already stopped moving position wise.

 ### Collision Leniency
 I also adjusted the colliders to not match the prefab shape very closely.
 In the